Laragear/SubscriptionsDemo/README.md

 ### Custom ID

 Plans ID are UUID v4, and are generated automatically when these are saved into the database.
-This allows to hide the number of existing plans, especially when hiding them or when you create custom Plans on-demand.
+This allows to hide the number of existing plans in your application, especially if you create [custom plans](#custom-plans).

 You may want to change the UUID generator using the static property `Plans::$useWithUuid`, which accepts a Closure that returns a UUID.